ctlila/AC_Fit/README.md

 .dat file of AC measurements from PPMS or from SQUID ; Molecular weight of the compound, mass of the sample, mass of teflon.

 OUTPUT :
-2 .png files for chi' and chi" fitted curves, and 2 .txt files with the fit parameters (chiT-chiS, tau, alpha, chiS) and with chi' and chi".
+2 .png files for chi' and chi" fitted curves, and 2 tab delimited .txt files with the fit parameters (chiT-chiS, tau, alpha, chiS) and with chi' and chi".

 The default values are suited to correspond to the data files provided in the repository :